Emend by Eclipse

 “Benny, you’re my son and I love you to death, but you are an odd duck.
 For fifteen years you don’t talk to anyone unless you have to or you’re making a smart ass remark that pisses everyone off.
 God, I don’t know how many times we’ve been called to school because you’ve smarted off to a teacher.
 Let’s face it, you can’t even talk nicely to your family.
 I don’t know how many times I’ve been tempted to knock your block off because of some smart-assed remark you’ve said to me.”

 Tim grinned over at Benny who shrugged his shoulders.
 He couldn’t deny the charges.
-He tended to blunt and sarcastic.
+He tended to be blunt and sarcastic.

 “Then one day you meet Tim and suddenly you’re a regular chatterbox.
 You and he are talking about all kinds of things.
 You’re going places and doing things.
 You’ve never gone places or done things in your entire life.
 You used to sit in your room reading books.”